 This filtering process is another step that can result in CBD oils having a widely different biochemical composition.

-This filtering process can go so far that in the end, only the CBD is left, and every other compound that was in the original Hemp extract is filtered out.
+This filtering process can go so far that in the end, only the CBD is left, and every other compound that was in the raw hemp extract is filtered out.

-Then there's the decarboxylation process that can determine the CBDA vs CBD ratio of a CBD oil.
+Then there's the decarboxylation process that can determine the CBDA vs CBD ratio of a product, but also its terpene content.

 Let me explain.